sansin5982/Statistics-with-R/Chi-squared-test.md

 distribution with (r - 1) \* (c - 1) degrees of freedom, where r is the
 number of rows and c is the number of columns.
 In this case, we have (2 - 1) \* (3 - 1) = 2 degrees of freedom.
-Using a chi-squared distribution table or a calculator, we can find the critical value of chi-squared with 2 degrees of freedom and a significance level of 0.05 to be 5.99.
+Using a chi-squared distribution table or a calculator, we can find the critical chi-squared value with 2 degrees of freedom and a significance level of 0.05 to be 5.99.

-Since our calculated chi-squared value (7.19) is greater than the 5.99.
+Since our calculated chi-squared value (7.19) is greater than 5.99.
 Hence, there is an association between gender and favorite ice cream flavor.

-2- **Goodness of fit test**: The chi-squared goodness of fit test, also known as distribution test, is a hypothesis test that is used to determine if a set of observed data follows a theoretical distribution.
-To illustrate this, let’s consider an example.
+2- **Goodness of fit test**: The chi-squared goodness of fit test, also known as the distribution test, is a hypothesis test used to determine if a set of observed data follows a theoretical distribution.
+To illustrate this, let us consider an example.

-Suppose a candy company claims that their bags of candy contain an equal number of red, blue, green, and yellow candies.
-To test this claim, we randomly select a bag of candy and count the number of each color of candy in the bag.
-The data we collect is shown in the table below:
+Suppose a candy company claims that its candy bags contain an equal number of red, blue, green, and yellow candies.
+To test this claim, we randomly selected a bag of candy and counted the number of each color of candy in the bag.
+The data we collected is shown in the table below:

 <table>
 <thead>